VISIT OUR ART STORE ▶

 Why Gum Arabic Improves Fine Detail in Watercolor

 For detailed work, especially tiny lines, this is a game-changer.
-The paint stays where I put it!
+The paint stays where the artist puts it!

 Gum Arabic is ideal for detailed work